seanbreckenridge/ttally/P_README.md

-# tupletally
+# ttally

 Interactive module using [`autotui`](https://github.com/seanbreckenridge/autotui) to save things I do often to JSON.
 Used as part of [`HPI`](https://github.com/seanbreckenridge/HPI)

-Given a `NamedTuple` (hence the name) defined in [`~/.config/tupletally.py`](https://sean.fish/d/tupletally.py), this creates interactive interfaces which validate my input to log information to JSON files
+Given a `NamedTuple` defined in [`~/.config/ttally.py`](https://sean.fish/d/ttally.py), this creates interactive interfaces which validate my input to log information to JSON files

 Currently, I use this to store info like whenever I drink water/shower/my current weight periodically

 ```
 >>>PMARK
 perl -E 'print "`"x3, "\n"'
-tupletally --help
+ttally --help
 perl -E 'print "`"x3, "\n"'
 ```

-In other words, it converts this (the config file at `~/.config/tupletally.py`):
+In other words, it converts this (the config file at `~/.config/ttally.py`):

 ```
 >>>PMARK
 perl -E 'print "`"x3, "python", "\n"'
-cat ~/.config/tupletally.py
+cat ~/.config/ttally.py
 perl -E 'print "`"x3, "\n"'
 ```